Turbo-GS: Accelerating 3D Gaussian Fitting for High-Quality Radiance Fields: Conclusion and Limitations

 \section{Conclusion and Limitations}

-In this work, we present Turbo-GS, an efficient method that accelerates 3DGS model fitting by $5\times$ compared to previous methods.
+In this work, we present Turbo-GS, an efficient method that accelerates 3DGS model fitting for high-resolution camera views.
 We propose two major design choices in the current optimization framework.
-First, we design an aggressive densification strategy that achieves faster optimization and requires fewer steps.
-Our densification strategy performs better than other methods in textured regions such as grass, floors, etc. Secondly, we introduce dilated rendering, which renders only a subset of the pixels rather than the entire image, allowing accelerated training on images exceeding 4K resolution while maintaining high quality.
-Our approach outperforms all existing methods in training time for standard 1K scenes while matching or surpassing their rendering quality.
-We also exceed baseline methods on existing 4K datasets.
-This paper aims at a learning-free design, thus lacking exploration on how to integrate with a geometry foundation model.
+First, we design a dilated rendering to only provide supervision on sparsely-sample pixels, which reduces the redundancy in optimization.
+Experiments show that this design could be readily adapted and integrated into various other 3D Gaussian pipelines.
+Second, to improve the quality, we introduce a convergence-aware densification to encourage spawning new Gaussians when the model is well-trained.
+Third, to make up for the gradient vanishing phenomenon in texture-less region, we propose a color-aided position-color densification strategy, which significantly improves the modeling of fine details and background area.
+This paper aims for a learning-free design, thus lacking exploration on how to integrate with a geometry foundation model.
 With many such models gradually changing the entire community, we will consider how to benefit from a large model in the future to achieve further acceleration.